AndrielChaoti/starbound-lowhealthalarm/README.md

 ### :white_check_mark:Steam Workshop
 Subscribe to the mod on the [**Steam Workshop**](http://steamcommunity.com/sharedfiles/filedetails/?id=1086805718)

-## Version Differences

-#### Server
-This version requires you to install the mod on both client- and server-side, as it adds new sound assets to the game.
-The plus side of this is that you can customize it for your server with your own sound.
-#### Client
-This version should be safe to install locally, on your own client, without needing the server to also have a copy.
-It will use base game assets, and is not modifiable like the server version is.

 ## Changing this to your personal tastes
 **Note: These changes won't work on the Client version!**
 It's actually really quite simple to make changes to this mod.
 If you want to simply a setting in the mod, create a **.patch**.
 If you want to change the sound effect that it uses, overwrite the sound effect at **/sfx/interface/low_health_alarm.ogg**